Holy Trinity Church, Rudgwick

 Holy Trinity Church is the Anglican parish church of Rudgwick, a village in the Horsham district of West Sussex, England.

 The oldest part of the church is the font, which is made from Horsham or Sussex Marble and dates from the 12th century.
-The tower of the present church was built in 13th century though much of the material probably came from the older church that was pulled down to make way for the current building.
+The tower of the present church was built in the 13th century though much of the material probably came from the older church that was pulled down to make way for the current building.
 Parts of the south wall may have been retained from the original church and so may be as old as the tower.
 The majority of the rest of the church dates from the 14th century with some from the 15th.
 The vestry is Victorian.
 The church is a Grade I Listed building.

 History

 Holy Trinity dates from the 13th century, when about the year 1260 Alard the Fleming who owned the great manor of Pulborough and was granted the right to hold a fair at Rudgwick on “the eve, feast and morrow of the Holy Trinity” (Trinity Sunday).